M66B/FairEmail/FAQ.md

 * More themes: the goal is to keep the app as simple as possible, so this will not be added.
 * Encryption: there is too little interest in sending/receiving encrypted messages to justifiy putting effort into this.
-* POP/poll support: besides that any decent provider is supporting / should support IMAP, polling does consume extra battery power and will delay notification of new messages, so this will not be added.
 * Multiple select: swiping is easier and doesn't have the risk of accidental touches, so multiple select would not add anything.

 <a name="FAQ16"></a>